nicholaswilde/frame-fi/docs/usage.md

     2. Use an FTP client to connect to the device's IP address (visible on the LCD display) using the `FTP_USER` and `FTP_PASSWORD` you set in `include/secrets.h`.

 - **Reset WiFi Settings:**
-    1. Press and hold the onboard button for 3 seconds.
+    1. Press and hold the onboard button for at least 3 seconds.
+    2. The reset is triggered upon releasing the button.
-    2. The device will clear its stored WiFi credentials and restart.
+    3. The device will clear its stored WiFi credentials and restart.
-    3. Follow the steps for the first-time WiFi setup using the captive portal.
+    4. Follow the steps for the first-time WiFi setup using the captive portal.

 !!! warning
     FTP is an insecure protocol.
 Only use this feature on a trusted network.